brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 During my 15 months of testing, I have tried many operating systems: - Linux, FreeBSD, iOS, OSX, Windows, Android/Chromebook.
 It really is a pity Windows doesn't work with CLAT.
 But please note: For clients that doesn't need the emulated IPv4 connectivity that CLAT/464XLAT gives - It will work just fine with NAT64/DNS64.

 Still, I would like to have CLAT onboard before any big deployment of IPv6-only networks.

-Windows _has_ to be onboard with the rest!
+_Windows simply has to be onboard with the rest!_

 Regardless of your own feelings regarding IPv6 - It is here to stay, you will have to deal with it sooner or later.
 Be the master of your own fate.
 Besides that, it's actually pretty fun.